Kidist Amde Mekonnen

 Findings of the Association for Computational Linguistics

-Kidist Amde Mekonnen, E. Alemneh, and Maarten de Rijke
+Kidist Amde Mekonnen†, Yosef Worku Alemneh†, and Maarten de Rijke

 • Continual generative retrieval: developing parametric-memory approaches that allow generative retrieval systems to update and retain document knowledge over time.

-• Decoding and robustness: reproducing and stress-testing look-ahead decoding priors to understand when generative retrieval gains are reliable.
+• Decoding and robustness: reproducing and stress-testing look-ahead decoding priors to understand when generative retrieval gains are reliable under query variation and cross-lingual shift.

 • Direct relevance optimization: designing lightweight objectives for improving document relevance in generative information retrieval.